POC OH NO

 When we did Pocono, we did the infield.
 From all accounts that I have heard, it is extremely difficult to see the track from the grandstands when people stand in front of you due to the angle the stands are built.
 It must be true because the entire time we were there they kept coming over the PA system to ask fans to sit down because they were blocking other's view of the race.
 In fact, if we had a dollar for every time we heard that, we could have paid for at least 1 infield admission for the week end!
 We paid attention to those fans we had met at the tracks we go to who told us to do the infield.
 Hence, always ask other fans that you meet at the track what they can tell you about seating, parking etc. at a track you are going to for the first time.
 Then send them to us so we can help out other fans.

 Pit passes are great here because the fans have very close access to the drivers.
-Not sure if they still issue them due to the "new rules".

 The infield was "different".
 I'll leave it at that.
 Saw a few cool things.
 The Adam Petty Garage.
 The Christmas in July crowd complete with a decorated tree, Santa & slide from the top of the motor home to the ground.